cdr-stats/cdr-stats/docs/source/installation/configure-asterisk.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once your CDRs will be stored to a SQLite Database, you will have to install
 CDR-Pusher on your Asterisk server.
-You can find instruction how to install
+You can find instructions how to install
 CDR-Pusher here: https://github.com/cdr-stats/cdr-stats

 To install Supervisor on CentOS 6 or RHEL6, the procedure is more complex,